 Click on link below for the latest edition of Ancient City Chronicles

 New Student Registration

 To order your osceola t-shirt, click on the link below and send the form in with your child.

 Returning Student Verification Form

-Starting at the end of March, Returning Student Verification emails will be sent home to all of our families.
+Starting April 12th, Returning Student Verification emails will be sent home to all of our families.
 This is a secure online portal to make sure all contact information, allergies etc. are correct and to make any corrections if necessary.
 In addition to updating your info, all current 5th grade families are required to provide updated proof of residency.
 Any student that does not complete the returning student verification form and provide the required proof of residency will not receive their elementary class assignment.

 Proof of Residency Documentation

 One additional bill with your address such as a cell phone bill, credit card bill, bank statement, vehicle registration, etc.

 Policies & Procedures

 A drivers license or State ID is required at all times when on school property and when checking your student out.
 No Checkouts after 2:20 on Monday, Tuesday Thursday and Friday.
 No checkouts after 1:20 on Wednesday.